-Theory and History of Psychology (formerly “Reflecting on Psychology”) studies psychology as a science, a discipline, and a profession.
-It's the only programme of its kind in Europe
+Theory and History of Psychology studies psychology as a science, a discipline, and a profession.
+It's the only programme of its kind in Europe.

 Our aim is to understand why psychology became the way it is, how it has been understood, how it negotiates its boundaries with other allied sciences, and how it could be improved.
 We focus on the social, methodological, philosophical, and conceptual issues that underlie contemporary psychology.
 For this reason, our programme will appeal particularly to students who wonder why things are the way they are, dare to question established truths, and dream about how they could be different.